News from Vanessa Rosenthal

 It was performed by the Horncastle Young Stagers at the Lion Theatre, Horncastle on October 6th 2012 – in advance of special celebrations in 2013.

 In 2012 the play was awarded the Flora Murray Award by the Society for Lincolnshire History and Archeology.

 News from Chris Wilkinson

-Chris directed Vanessa’s new play, ‘Karen’s Way’ (see above).
+Chris re-directed Vanessa’s play, ‘Karen’s Way’ (see above).

-At present he is transcribing and editing the letters of the children’s story-writer, Joan Lamburn, to the American writer, Alyse Gregory, one-time Managing Editor of ‘The Dial’ – and the novelist/lecturer Louis Wilkinson (“Louis Marlow”).
+He is also in the process of transcribing and editing the letters of the children’s story-writer, Joan Lamburn, to the American writer, Alyse Gregory, one-time Managing Editor of ‘The Dial’ – and the novelist/lecturer Louis Wilkinson (“Louis Marlow”).